-Columnist Earl Wilson often mentioned her, wondering in January 1958 if she’d accepted an invitation yet to a “Come as you were in 1948” party, noting that December that she’d received a blue mink coat from “a socialite admirer,” and demonstrated his transphobia and poor math skills the same month with: “Christine Jorgensen’s marking his fourth birthday – as a ‘girl’.”
+Fellow syndicated columnist Earl Wilson often mentioned her, wondering in January 1958 if she’d accepted an invitation yet to a “Come as you were in 1948” party, noting that December that she’d received a blue mink coat from “a socialite admirer,” and demonstrated his transphobia and poor math skills the same month with: “Christine Jorgensen’s marking his fourth birthday – as a ‘girl’.”

-She made headlines again in 1959 when she sought, but was denied, a license to marry a man because, whatever her driver’s license said, her birth certificate said she was a male.
+She made headlines again in 1959 when she sought, but was denied, a license to marry a man because, whatever her driver’s license said, her birth certificate said she was male.
 She later said she’d chosen not to marry.

 Books were written about her, and she wrote one herself, telling of her years of confusion and depression, trying to find someone who would help her become herself.

 In addition to albums, over the years she appeared in a nightclub act and plays and was popular on the lecture circuit.
 In addition to having reported on her since 1952, mass media attention in early 1969 to the production of the biopic she’d endorsed debunks the claim that contemporary newspaper coverage of the June Stonewall riot did not include references to trans people because the concept was unknown.
 That January, newspapers across the country reported that “actress Mia Farrow’s reading the film script of Christine Jorgensen’s book.”
 That February she discussed it on the national Joe Pyne TV show.